The Perfect 3 Days in Buenos Aires Itinerary

 The interior design provides a late 1800s feel, complete with marble tables and dark oak wood.
 It's the ideal place to take a break and treat yourself.

 You'll be able to choose from a range of coffees as well as try sweet treats like churros and chocolate milk.
-You can additionally buy coffee to take home, which makes a great gift or souvenir for yourself.
+You can also buy coffee to take home, which makes a great gift or souvenir.

 The cafe additionally has a library and an area to play dice, dominoes, and billiards.
 This coffee isn't just for dining!
 It's the perfect place to experience the Argentine culture and step back in time a little.